Date of birth: April 24, 1997

 Lydia Ko Biography:

 You'd expect that a golfing phenom was born to parents who were golf fanatics themselves, but neither of Ko's parents played the game.
 Instead, it was an aunt in Australia who introduced little Lydia to the sport.
-She began playing golf at age 5, and started working with instructor Guy Wilson (with whom she still works) at age 6.
+She began playing golf at age 5.

 Ko took to golf immediately, and improved so quickly that by age 8 she was already competing in the under-19 division at junior golf tournaments.
 Her first significant tournament victory happened at age 11 when she won the 2009 North Island Women's U19 Championship in New Zealand.